 - A. Deans, and those who have served into their fourth (4th) year as Interim Deans, shall be subject to a more formal review every four (4) years.
-The review will be coordinated by an associate provost.
+The review will be coordinated by a person designated by the Provost.
 To assist the Provost in the conduct of the review, there shall be established a review committee that shall be comprised as follows: - 1.
-A dean from another college, exclusive of the associate provost coordinating the review, shall be appointed by the Provost to serve as the chair of the committee. - 2.
-At least one (1) member from the college contract professional constituency selected by the Provost from a list provided by the dean.
+A dean from another college, excluding the Provost's designee coordinating the review, shall be appointed by the Provost to serve as the chair of the committee. - 2.
+At least one (1) member from the college contract professional constituency selected by the Provost from a list provided by the dean. - 3.
+At least one (1) member from the college staff constituency selected by the Provost from a list provided by the dean.

-- 3. At least one (1) member from the college staff constituency selected by the Provost from a list provided by the dean. - 4.
-At least four (4) members of the bargaining unit of whom at least three (3) are elected by the bargaining unit faculty and one is appointed by the Provost. - 5.
-At least one (1) department chair/school director, where applicable, selected by the Provost from a list provided by the dean.
+- 4. At least four (4) members of the bargaining unit of whom at least three (3) are elected by the bargaining unit faculty and one is appointed by the Provost. - 5.
+At least one (1) department chair/school director selected by the Provost from a list provided by the dean.